-- 1. When preparing individual grid models (IGM) pursuant to Article 70 of the SO Regulation, each TSO shall include all remedial actions already agreed as a result of previous coordinated operational security analyses in accordance with Article 17(1) and Article 18(4) or previous coordinated regional operational security assessments (CROSA) in accordance with Regional Operational Security (ROSC) methodologies pursuant to the Article 76 of the SO Regulation. - 2.
+- 1. When preparing individual grid models pursuant to Article 70 of the SO Regulation, each TSO shall include all remedial actions already agreed as a result of previous coordinated operational security analyses in accordance with Article 17(1) and Article 18(4) or previous coordinated regional operational security assessments in accordance with Article 78 of the SO Regulation. - 2.
 When preparing individual grid models pursuant to Article 70 of the SO Regulation, each TSO shall have the right to perform a local preliminary assessment. - 3.
-When preparing individual grid models pursuant to Article 70 of the SO Regulation, in addition to the remedial actions referred to in paragraph (1) and taking into account where applicable the results of the local preliminary assessment referred to in paragraph (2), each TSO may include in the individual grid model any XRA in accordance with paragraph (5) or any non-XRA in accordance with Article 21(1)(a) of the SO Regulation. - 4.
-Remedial actions included pursuant to paragraphs (1) and (3) shall be clearly distinguishable from the injections and withdrawals established in accordance with Article 40(4) of the SO Regulation and the network topology without remedial actions applied.
-The injections and withdrawals shall by default be
+When performing a local preliminary assessment, and provided this is consistent with the common provisions developed as required by Article 76(1) of the SO Regulation, each TSO may choose whether or not to relieve operational security limit violations on: - (a) network elements identified in accordance with Article 20(1) if the TSO expects it to be relieved during the subsequent coordinated regional operational security assessment; - (b) any other network elements provided those operational security limit violations are likely to be solved by non-cross-border relevant remedial action; - (c) any other network elements provided those operational security limit violations are likely to be relieved by subsequent coordinated regional operational security assessment. - 4.
+When preparing individual grid models pursuant to Article 70 of the SO Regulation, in addition to the remedial actions referred to in paragraph 1 and taking into account where applicable the results of the local preliminary assessment referred to in paragraph 2, each TSO may include any non-cross-border relevant remedial actions in accordance with Article 21(1)(a) of the SO Regulation. - 5.
+Remedial actions included pursuant to paragraphs 1 and 4 shall be clearly distinguishable from the injections and withdrawals established in accordance with Article 40(4) of the SO Regulation and the network topology without remedial actions applied. - 6.
+No later than eighteen months after the adoption of this methodology, all TSOs shall jointly develop a proposal for amendment of this methodology in accordance with Article 7(4) of the SO Regulation.
+The proposal shall complement this methodology with the rules on distinguishing between: